 Immune cells mistakenly attack and damage the myelin sheath in people with MS. This damage results in the disruption of nerve signals.

-Damaged nerve signals can cause debilitating symptoms in a person with MS, including:
+Damaged nerve signals can cause debilitating symptoms, including:

 - walking and coordination problems